zeisa-ai/1300ABTesting/README.md

 ## Overview

-A/B testing is a user research technique, which is used to test which among the A or B version is better design.
+A/B testing is a user research technique, which is used to test whether the A or B version is a better design.

-For a commercial marketplace the success metric could be calculated based on "conversion rate".
+For a commercial marketplac, the success metric could be calculated based on "conversion rate".

 ## What does this project do?

-This project does simple A/B testing, of 2 versions of a website.
+This project does simple A/B testing of 2 versions of a website.
 The metrics collected could then be used to see which version among the baseline(A) or variant(B) performed better.